Heathens (Twenty One Pilots song)

 "Heathens" is a song by American musical duo Twenty One Pilots, released as the lead single from the motion picture soundtrack to the DC Comics film Suicide Squad (2016) on June 16, 2016, through Atlantic Records.
 The song was written by Tyler Joseph and produced by him along with Mike Elizondo.
 "Heathens" peaked at number two on the US Billboard Hot 100, tying with "Stressed Out" for the duo's highest-charting single to date.
 "Heathens" was nominated for three Grammy Awards at the 59th annual awards ceremony.

 Background

-On June 15, 2016, the song was leaked through a Reddit post.
-Later that same day, Twenty One Pilots tweeted a message in Morse code which read "takeitslow", a lyric taken from the song "Heathens".
+On June 15, 2016, Twenty One Pilots tweeted a message in Morse code which read "takeitslow", a lyric taken from the song "Heathens".
 The following day, June 16, the song was revealed to be featured on the motion picture soundtrack for the 2016 American superhero film based on the DC Comics antihero team Suicide Squad.
 The soundtrack was released on August 5.

 As I was writing the song I was like, I want this song to be a Twenty One Pilots song first.
 And I want it to resonate with our fans and make sense at our show.
 Even though the themes in the movie inspired the beginning of it, as the lyrics came together, and as the song came together, I realized, this was our song.